This is a writing-intensive course, but what does that really mean?

 - Write to Learn - weekly assignments; I'm not going to provide any grammatical feedback on these submissions, I'm just looking at your understanding and consideration of the content.
 This gives you a bit of space to write and think freely without worrying about whether you've split infinitives or used passive voice.

 - Learn to Write - Climate Change in My Community semester-long writing project; here's where I uncap my proverbial red pen and see how well you're able to integrate what you've learned in our Writing Workshops into your writing.
 No matter your planned career path from here, effective written communication skills will serve you well, so we're going to work hard to improve them.

 - Treatment of Writing as a Developmental Process - this is why I need to see your drafting of your project components.
 By getting a glimpse at your writing process, I can better help you identify recurrent issues.
 And, by looking more critically at your own writing before submitting it, you'll begin to catch things you hadn't noticed before.
 This is also why we go through the self-assessment exercise for each unit.

 - Written Feedback from the Instructor - It will take me a while to return your project submissions each unit.
-This is because I mark them up thoroughly and provide detailed feedback in both a grading rubric (you'll see before you complete each exam), and in writing.
+This is because I mark them up thoroughly and provide detailed feedback in both a grading rubric (you'll see before you complete each part of your project), and in writing.
 You'll need this feedback then to complete your subsequent self-assessment activities.

 - Writing-based assignments account for at least 25% of the course grade - in this course, it's a 50/50 split between writing-based assignments and other assessments.
 This gives everyone an equal chance to shine, no matter your preferred learning style.